 The theming and story were pretty loose.

 We had been infected with a werewolf virus and had an hour to find the antidote… or else.

 The writing was light and comical.
-It didn’t attempted to be sciencey or heavy.
+It didn’t attempt to be sciencey or heavy.
 Stylistically most of our team appreciated this (because faux science takes longer to read), though one of our teammates wanted it to feel more real.

 The plot functioned more as a set of rails for the puzzles to ride along.

 Half tabletop game, half puzzle adventure